klange/toaruos/README.md

 ### Is ToaruOS self-hosting?

 With a capable compiler toolchain, ToaruOS is able to build its own kernel, userspace, libraries, and bootloader, and turn these into a working ISO CD image.

-To build ToaruOS from within ToaruOS, follow these steps:

-    # Install the necessary tools (gcc, python)
-    sudo msk update; sudo msk install src-tools
-    # Update PATH
-    source ~/.eshrc; rehash
-    cd /src
-    # Build the ISO (root is needed as this process copies some protected files from /etc)
-    sudo build-the-world.py

-The resulting image can be booted in Bochs, or sent to the host for use in another VM.

 ToaruOS is not currently capable of building most of its ports, due to a lack of a proper Posix shell and Make implementation.
 These are eventual goals of the project.